William Reed was elected as President of the Executive Council on September 7, 1722 after the death of President Thomas Pollock on August 30, 1722.

 In the first place he imperiously commanded the process server not to address him as Mister but as President; in the second place he bluntly stated that he did not value the governor's orders; and, finally, in pungently crude language he directed the emissary not to leave the governor's order behind him.

-Reed's development as a political and military leader was a gradual process.
-Sessions of the General Court of Albemarle were held at his house during the years 1697-98.
-In all likelihood his military career began during Queen Anne's War (1702-13) when it became necessary to take steps to defend Currituck from attacks by the crews of French and Spanish privateers belligerently patrolling the coastal areas.
+William Reed's development as a political and military leader was a gradual process.
+Sessions of the General Court of Albemarle were held at his house during the years of 1697-98.
+In all likelihood his military career began during Queen Anne's War (1702-13) when it became necessary to take steps to defend Currituck Precinct from attacks by the crews of French and Spanish privateers belligerently patrolling the coastal areas.

 That he also participated actively in the campaigns against the Tuscaroras is a quite plausible inference.
 As has been noted in a previous sketch, Captain John Norton used Reed's sloop to carry ammunition to be used in the final campaigns against the Indians.

-Upon the death of Governor Charles Eden in 1722, Thomas Pollock, President of the Council, became acting governor by virtue of his position.
+Upon the death of Governor Charles Eden in 1722, Thomas Pollock, President of the Council, became Acting Governor by virtue of his position.

 In his official capacities he displayed a prudence and restraint which seem at variance with characteristics he exhibited sometimes in his more personal affairs.
 His outstanding qualities were those of resoluteness and courage.
-His elevation to the Council in 1712, the most desperate period the colony had experienced, was a significant tribute to the boldness and strength which Thomas Pollock and the other leaders sorely needed in an era of panic and dismay.
+His elevation to the Executive Council in 1712, the most desperate period the colony had experienced, was a significant tribute to the boldness and strength which Thomas Pollock and the other leaders sorely needed in an era of panic and dismay.

-Despite his distinguished public career, Reed at times exhibited traits of surprising pettiness.
+Despite his distinguished public career, William Reed at times exhibited traits of surprising pettiness.
 A man of violent prejudices, he had the knack of arousing intense antagonisms.
-He was charged, apparently with some justification, of spreading a rumor that Governor Burrington, whom he disliked, had once been put in jail in England for beating an old woman.
-A young neighbor who was a witness against him in court was promptly accused by Reed with misconduct as administrator of an estate.
+He was charged, apparently with some justification, of spreading a rumor that Governor George Burrington, whom he disliked, had once been put in jail in England for beating an old woman.
+A young neighbor who was a witness against him in court was promptly accused by William Reed with misconduct as administrator of an estate.

-In 1724 the Pasquotank commissioners, having decided to erect a courthouse, levied a tax for building purposes.
-Reed, as one of the tax collectors, attempted, so it seems, to withhold the funds in order to force acceptance of a site selected by him, instead of the one already decided upon by the commissioners.
+In 1724, the Pasquotank Precinct commissioners, having decided to erect a courthouse, levied a tax for building purposes.
+William Reed, as one of the tax collectors, attempted, so it seems, to withhold the funds in order to force acceptance of a site selected by him, instead of the one already decided upon by the commissioners.
 The commissioners overrode Reed but even though he was wrong in his methods, it seems only fair to observe that he may have been wiser than his generation.

 According to a contemporary report he was taken speechless.
 A courier was immediately sent to summon a physician in Edenton.
-No doubt the messenger crossed the three intervening rivers, creeks and swamps with all possible dispatch.
+No doubt the messenger crossed the three intervening rivers, creeks, and swamps with all possible dispatch.
 Doubtless the physician hastened to attend the distinguished patient.
-But when he arrived, Colonel Reed was dead and had been buried the day before the doctor arrived.
+But when he arrived, William Reed was dead and had been buried the day before the doctor arrived.
 Today the round trip can be made in less than two hours without violating any speed laws.

-In his violent nature, it would seem, Reed more nearly reflected the undisciplined and near-lawless temper of the people he attempted to govern than any other early colonial leader.
+In his violent nature, it would seem, William Reed more nearly reflected the undisciplined and near-lawless temper of the people he attempted to govern than any other early colonial leader.
 Neglected for more than two centuries, he has in recent years been the subject of some attention from state historians.
 Under the auspices of the State Department of Archives and History, a marker to designate the site of his last residence was erected nearby on May 23, 1954.

-Governor William Reed had two sons - Christian and Joseph Blount.
+William Reed had two sons - Christian and Joseph Blount.

 |<< Last Governor - Thomas Pollock|